 Soul Shepherding’s Sabbatical Guide has met a huge need.
-In its first year it was accessed over 10,000 times!
+In has been downloaded over 18,000 times so far.
 We’re thankful that pastors and leaders like you have found this resource and then passed it along to your staff or colleagues, whether in church, Christian education, or nonprofit ministries.
 It is our hope at Soul Shepherding that our resources would help you find the encouragement and tools you need to receive all that God has for you.

 I created this resource so I wouldn’t have to re-invent the wheel each time another pastor or leader asked for my help in setting up and engaging their Sabbatical.
 More and more men and women in ministry from around the world are finding and appreciating our Sabbatical Guide.
 We’ve also consulted with church staff teams, ranging in size from one full-time pastor to those with thirty pastors, to help all of them be renewed on Sabbatical.